Page Contents:

 Longhorn Loop

-Just like a Prusik knot requires a Prusik Loop to create it, the Longhorn Agile Hitch requires a Longhorn loop to create it.
-Be sure you are familiar with the Longhorn Loop before tackling the Longhorn Agile Hitch.
+The Longhorn Loop is used as a building block in creating the Longhorn Agile Hitch.
+Analogy: Just like a Prusik knot requires a Prusik Loop to create it, the Longhorn Agile Hitch requires a Longhorn loop to create it.
+The amount of cord that is needed is detailed in a later section.

 Longhorn Agile Hitch